franciscop/picnic/documentation.md

 - If you want to use **fontello**, it should be **included before the library**.

+### Variables

+> Variables should be used **before importing the library**

+The **generic variables** can be found in **[`/themes/default/_theme.scss`](https://github.com/picnicss/picnic)** and they look like this:

+    $picnic-border: 1px solid #aaa;
+    $picnic-transition: all .2s;

+The **plugin variables** can be found in the documentation and source code of each plugin.
+They are namespaced with `$picnic-PLUGINNAME` and look like this:

+    $picnic-card-border: 1px solid #aaa;
+    $picnic-button-transition: all 0s;

+When a plugin wants to use a generic variable it also namespaces it so you get a finer control of them.
+In this way you can overwrite one generic variable to change all of the plugins or only a single plugin variable.
+Example:

+    // Delete all of the borders but keep it in card
+    $picnic-border: 0;
+    $picnic-card-border: 1px solid #aaa;

 ### Include the library

 There are three files, located in `/src/`, that you can use within your sass project: